sensu/sensu-docs/content/sensu-go/6.6/sensuctl/back-up-recover.md

 After you use sensuctl dump to back up your Sensu resources, you can [restore][3] them later with [sensuctl create][1].

 {{% notice note %}}
-**NOTE**: The sensuctl dump command does not export user passwords &mdash; you must add the [`password_hash`](../#generate-a-password-hash) or `password` attribute to any exported users resources before restoring them with sensuctl create.
+**NOTE**: The sensuctl dump command does not export user passwords &mdash; you must add the [`password_hash`](../#generate-a-password-hash) or `password` attribute to any exported users resources before restoring them with sensuctl create.<br><br>
-In addition, sensuctl create does not restore API keys from a sensuctl dump backup, although you can use your backup as a reference for granting new API keys.
+In addition, sensuctl create does not restore API keys from a sensuctl dump backup, although you can use your backup as a reference for granting new API keys.<br><br>
 Because users and API keys require these additional steps to restore with sensuctl create, you might prefer to use the [etcd snapshot and restore process](https://etcd.io/docs/latest/op-guide/recovery/) as your primary backup and restore method.
 Take regular etcd snapshots and make regular sensuctl dump backups for extra reassurance.
 {{% /notice %}}